UtrechtUniversity/researchcloud-items/doc/roles/fact_regular_users.md

         }
     ]
 ```
-Example how to use in a playbook:
+Example use in a playbook task:
+(assumes fact_regular_users is listed as a dependency for this role)
 ```
-    - name: example
+    - name: example task
       copy:
         src: "info.txt"
         dst: "/{{ item.home }}/info.txt"